Ifeoluwakolopin/to-do-app/README.md

 ### 2. **Starting the Application**:
 - Navigate to the root directory of the project (`to-do app/`).
-- Execute the command `python app.py`.
+- Execute the command `python3 app.py`.
 This command will check for an active virtual environment named `.venv` or create one if it doesn't exist, then install the required packages for Flask and React, and finally initialize both the Flask backend and the React frontend.
 - *Watch the terminal to make sure that the script completes successfully, and respond to any of its prompts.
 You might need to hit enter at some point.*
 - Wait for the startup logs to confirm that both services are running successfully.
 - Open your browser and navigate to the address shown in the logs (`http://127.0.0.1:3000/`) to access the application.